Global Anglican Future Conference: G26 mini-conference (2026)

-On 16 October 2025, GAFCON Chairman Laurent Mbanda announced that the GAFCON communion would officially be renamed Global Anglican Communion and its members will select a new primus inter pares instead of the Archbishop of Canterbury.
-The election will take place at the next GAFCON, due to take place between the third and sixth of March 2026, in Abuja, Nigeria, hosted by the Church of Nigeria.
+On 16 October 2025, GAFCON Chairman Laurent Mbanda announced that the GAFCON communion would officially be renamed Global Anglican Communion and its members would select a new primus inter pares instead of the Archbishop of Canterbury.
+The election was going to take place at the next GAFCON, due to take place between the third and sixth of March 2026, in Abuja, Nigeria, hosted by the Church of Nigeria.
 It is described as a mini-conference.
 Mbanda said that in the wake of the appointment of Sarah Mullally as the Archbishop of Canterbury, and the resulting controversy it poses amongst evangelical Anglicans, that "This may be the most significant gathering of faithful Anglicans since 2008."
+The election for a new primus inter pares never took place.

 As of 2025, GAFCON claims to represent upwards of 85% of the world's practicing Anglicans.
-Peer-reviewed research from 2015 and 2016, published in the Journal of Anglican Studies by Cambridge University Press, indicates that GAFCON-aligned provinces represent closer to 55% of practicing Anglicans and just over 46% of members baptized in any of the provinces of the Anglican Communion.
+Peer-reviewed research from 2015 and 2016, published in the Journal of Anglican Studies by Cambridge University Press, indicates that GAFCON-aligned provinces represent closer to 45% of practising Anglicans and just over 54% of members baptised in any of the provinces of the Anglican Communion.

+At the G26 conference, Global Anglicans met to "confer and celebrate the Global Anglican Communion".
+GAFCON declined to elect a new "rival" primus inter pares, instead opting to rename the Primates' Council as the "Global Anglican Council."
+The new Global Anglican Council was constituted, made up of Primates, Advisors, and Guarantors.
+Laurent Mbanda was elected chair, Miguel Uchôa was elected deputy chair, and Paul Donison was elected General Secretary by the council.
+The Abuja Affirmation was published on Friday 7 March 2026.